 Other events in May include an evening of readings from ten novelists shortlisted for this year’s Man Booker International Prize.
 The award, which will be presented later this year following the deliberations of a panel of judges, recognises a writer’s overall contribution to literature.
 Both English language novelists and those whose works are available in translation are considered.
 The event is held at the Queen Elizabeth Hall on May 20th.

-With an attractive location served by the Waterloo, Embankment and Charing Cross tube stops, the Southbank Centre is a short trip for anyone staying in hotels in central London.
+With an attractive location served by the Waterloo, Embankment and Charing Cross tube stops, the Southbank Centre is a short trip for anyone staying in 5 Star Hotels London.